GaloisInc/mctrace/docs/README-release.md

 This demonstration includes example Dtrace probes that use the built-in Dtrace `timestamp` variable.
-Future work will include support for `ucaller`, a `copy` subroutine, and a `send` action for writing data to a platform-specific location.
+Future work will include support for `ucaller`, a `copy` subroutine, and an explicit `send` action for writing data to a platform-specific location.

 At this time, functions provided within the Platform API implementation object code cannot call each other.
 Each function must be